 The big political general strikes, the great Bandhs, the united offensive of trade unions and parties of the working class, the united actions of all central trade union organisations have brought gains in several industries and trades, including the Government employees.
-Fven the most backward sections, hitherto unorganised, have been roused to new consciousness, irrespective of caste, creed, language or religion.
+Even the most backward sections, hitherto unorganised, have been roused to new consciousness, irrespective of caste, creed, language or religion.

-History now demands that the working class. which is the prime mover of revolutionary changes. and its basic all-embracing organisations, that is, the trade unions in every industry, trade, office, should widen, deepen and unite on a far greater scale than before.
-Only with unity and unity on an all-national. all-industrial level can class-battles the further looming ahead be fought successfully.
+History demands now the working class. which is the prime mover of revolutionary changes. and its basic all-embracing organisations, that is, the trade unions in every industry, trade, office, should widen, deepen and unite on a far greater scale before.
+Only with unity and unity on an all-national. all-industrial level can further class-battles looming ahead be fought successfully.